 - pinch of salt

-- 8 tablespoons (1 stick) unsalted butter, cold and cut into smaller pieces
+- 8 tablespoons unsalted butter chilled and cut into smaller pieces

-- 1 8 oz. package cream cheese, cold and cut into small pieces
+- 8 ounces cream cheese chilled and cut into small pieces

 Filling